usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 ns = [a-z]
 extval = [a-z]{5:8}
 transcode = [0-9a-z]{1,8}
+productid = [0-9a-z]{1,8}
 ```
 A full BCP47 language tag is more complex than presented here.
 This grammer only accounts for the common language tags that are in use today.
+See BCP47 for the full format definition.
 The 8 character limit on a translation code is arbitrary at this point.

 ## Word And Character References
 At the other end of the scale is the desire to reference words or even characters within a verse.
 Extending the range model where we say that a chapter is a range of verses, we can say that a verse is a range of words and a word is a range of characters.